 The theatre and bed fees for both egg collection and TESA are payable directly to the private hospital.
 Medicare does not pay anything towards private hospital charges, but if you have private health insurance with hospital cover you may be either partially or fully covered for these costs.
 CFC recommends that you contact your private health fund for an estimate of any excess or co-payments that may be required.
 For those who are uninsured, the full hospital admission fees are payable.

 In addition to the standard embryology services offered, your specialist may recommend other, related services that may help you achieve a successful pregnancy.
-Additional services include:
+For more information, please contact our friendly team.

 Come to our next Fertility Information Session.
 Register online.